Iannes/ts-check-my-js/README.md

 ## Shortcuts

-To enable / disable type checking you can either open command pallete and type: > Enable TS Check or use the shortcuts below:
+To enable / disable type checking you can either open command pallete and type: > TS Check or use the shortcuts below:

 - Windows / Linux shortcut: `ctrl+shift+t` + `s`
 - Mac shortcut: `cmd+shift+t` + `s`